mrisher/smtp-sts/mta-sts.md

 # Related Technologies

-The DANE TLSA record [@!RFC7672] is similar, in that DANE is also designed to upgrade opportunistic encryption into required encryption.
-DANE requires DNSSEC [@!RFC4033] for the secure delivery of policies; the mechanism described here presents a variant for systems not yet supporting DNSSEC.
+The DANE TLSA record [@!RFC7672] is similar, in that DANE is also designed to upgrade opportunistic, unauthenticated encryption into required, authenticated encryption.
+DANE requires DNSSEC [@!RFC4033] for authentication; the mechanism described here instead relies on certificate authorities (CAs) and does not require DNSSEC.

 ## Differences from DANE

-The primary difference between the mechanism described here and DANE is that DANE requires the use of DNSSEC to authenticate DANE TLSA records, whereas SMTP STS relies on the certificate authority (CA) system to avoid interception.
+The primary difference between the mechanism described here and DANE is that DANE requires the use of DNSSEC to authenticate DANE TLSA records, whereas SMTP MTA-STS relies on the certificate authority (CA) system to avoid interception.
 (For a thorough discussion of this trade-off, see the section _Security_ _Considerations_.)

-In addition, SMTP MTA-STS introduces a mechanism for failure reporting and a report-only mode, enabling offline ("report-only") deployments and auditing for compliance.
+In addition, SMTP MTA-STS provides an optional report-only mode, enabling soft deployments to detect policy failures.

-### Advantages of SMTP MTA-STS when compared to DANE

-SMTP MTA-STS offers the following advantages compared to DANE:

-   * Infrastructure: In comparison to DANE, this proposal does not require DNSSEC be deployed on either the sending or receiving domain.
-In addition, the reporting feature of SMTP MTA-STS can be deployed to perform offline analysis of STARTTLS failures, enabling mail providers to gain insight into the security of their SMTP connections without the need to modify MTA codebases directly.
-   * Offline or report-only usage: DANE does not provide a reporting mechanism and does not have a concept of "report-only" for failures; as a result, a service provider cannot receive metrics on TLS acceptability without asking senders to enforce a given policy; similarly, senders who cannot enforce DANE constraints at send-time have no mechanism to provide recipients such metrics from an offline (and potentially easier-to-deploy) logs-analysis batch process.

-### Advantages of DANE when compared to SMTP MTA-STS

-* Infrastructure: DANE may be easier for some providers to deploy.
-In particular, for providers who already support DNSSEC, SMTP MTA-STS would additionally require they host a HTTPS webserver and obtain a CA-signed X.509 certificate for the recipient domain.

-* Security: DANE offers an advantage against policy-lookup DoS attacks; that is, while a DNSSEC-signed NXDOMAIN response to a DANE lookup authoritatively indicates the lack of a DANE record, such an option to authenticate policy non-existence does not exist when looking up a policy over plain DNS.

 # Policy Semantics

 SMTP MTA-STS policies are distributed via a "well known" HTTPS endpoint in the Policy Domain.
-A corresponding TXT record in the DNS alerts sending MTAs to the presence of a policy file.
+A corresponding TXT record in the DNS signals to sending MTAs the presence of a policy file.

 **The MTA-STS TXT record MUST specify the following fields:**